nizarq/correlation/http_protocol_proposal_v1.md

 2. Performance analysis and optimization: whole stack of request needs to be analyzed to find where performance issues come from
 3. A/B testing: metrics for requests with experimental features should be distinguished and compared to 'production' data.

-These scenarios require every request to carry additional context and services to enrich their telemetry events with this context, so it would possible to correlate telemetry from all services involved in operation processing.
+These scenarios require every request to carry additional context and services to enrich their telemetry events with this context, so it would be possible to correlate telemetry from all services involved in operation processing.

 Tracing an operation involves an overhead on application performance and should always be considered as optional, so application may not trace anything, trace only particular operations or some percent of all operations.
 Tracing should be consistent: operation should be either fully traced, or not traced at all.

 This document provides guidance on the context needed for telemetry correlation and describes its format in HTTP communication.
-The context is not specific to HTTP protocol, it represents set of identifiers that are needed or helpful for end-to-end tracing.
-Application widely use distributed queues for asynchronous processing so operation may start (or continue) from a queue message; applications should propagate the context through the queues and restore (create) it when they start processing received task.
+The context is not specific to HTTP protocol, it represents a set of identifiers that is needed or helpful for end-to-end tracing.
+Applications widely use distributed queues for asynchronous processing so operation may start (or continue) from a queue message; applications should propagate the context through the queues and restore (create) it when they start processing received task.

 # HTTP Protocol proposal
 | Header name           |  Format    | Description |